 There is so much to see and do in Maggie Valley NC that you just might have trouble deciding what to do in the time you're here!
 But don't fret!
-We've hand selected the best things things to do in Maggie Valley NC for you.
-Each of these is an absolute must see when visiting Maggie Valley NC!
+We've hand-selected the best things to do in Maggie Valley NC for you.
+Each of these is an absolute must-see when visiting Maggie Valley NC!

 1 - Explore Wheels Through Time Museum

-Wheels Though Time Museum contains the "world’s premier collection of rare American motorcycles, memorabilia, and a distinct array of unique “one-off” American automobiles".
-All of these are displayed in life like scenes with lots of historical information on each other items.
+Wheels Through Time Museum contains the "world’s premier collection of rare American motorcycles, memorabilia, and a distinct array of unique “one-off” American automobiles".
+All of these are displayed in life-like scenes with lots of historical information on each other items.
 There are more than 350 rare machines to see.
-Take your time browsing this wonderful indoor attraction, as there is so much see.
+Take your time browsing this wonderful indoor attraction, as there is so much to see.

 Located just 5 miles off the Blue Ridge Parkway in Maggie Valley, North Carolina our museum houses a collection of over 350 rare machines.